simplewebrtc/simplewebrtc-demo-app/README.md

 # SimpleWebRTC Demo

+**This is an older demo of our sdk.
+For the latest demo head over to https://github.com/simplewebrtc/simplewebrtc-talky-sample-app.
+These demos are similar to each other but the newer one is updated more reguarly.**

 To get started, you will first need to edit `src/index.js` to set your API key.

 See the section marked `IMPORTANT SETUP`, and change the value of the `API_KEY` constant to the API key you were provided.